-Figure 14.
+Figure 18.
 40-bit RGBA Color Space.

-• 8-Bit Grayscale - This is a special case of the RGB color space where are three colors have the same intensity and therefore produces shades of gray.
-Figure 15 shows to format of the 8-bit Grayscale data.
+- 40-bit RGBA This format contains alpha values as well as RGB and uses 10 bits of each color as shown in Figure 18.
+This mode is defined as 10 bits per color and four color planes. - 8-Bit Grayscale This is a special case of the RGB color space where are three colors have the same intensity and therefore produces shades of gray.
+Figure 19 shows to format of the 8-bit Grayscale data.
 This format is equivalent to YCrCb 4:0:0 color space.
 This mode is defined as 8 bits per color and one color plane.

-Figure 15.
+Figure 19.
 8-bit Grayscale RGB Color Space.

 • Bayer Pattern - This is a special case of the RGB color space where each pixel has a value for only one of the three colors.
-The pattern of the colors in the frame is shown in 16.
-Figure 17 shows to format of the bayer pattern data.
+The pattern of the colors in the frame is shown in 20.
+Figure 21 shows to format of the bayer pattern data.
 This mode is defined as 8 bits per color and one color plane.